meierjl01/Relias-Learning/README.md

 - es2015 and babel, including module syntax
 - mocha test runner
 - sass (.scss)

-## Installation
-- Clone this repo (or fork then clone, if you prefer)
-- Remove the git history by running `rm -rf .git`
-- Set up a new git repo
-- Run `npm install`
-- if you get permission errors you may need to run `sudo npm install` to install a couple global dependencies

-## Use
-- `npm install` will scaffold your project AND start the dev server
-- `npm start` will start the dev server and watch for changes
-- `npm test` will run any test files included in the test folder
-- When the server is running, your site will be live on [http://localhost:8080/](http://localhost:8080/)

 ## Dependencies
 - `sass` [install guide here](http://sass-lang.com/install)